 3. Adding Indicators

 You can add indicators to themes in two ways.
 Activate a theme then with the Add Indicator button you can either add an empty (placeholder) indicator into which you link data later or an Indicator Service Connection .
-The relative merits of each are discussed here, but for simplicity only the Indicator Service Connection will be covered here.
+For simplicity only the Indicator Service Connection will be covered here.

 Press Indicator Service Connection and then choose your data-providing feature layer in the dialog.
 When you then press Choose, the Data Manager will cross-check your chosen layer against your core layer to make sure they contain the same features.
 It then processes the fields in your data layer to find the indicators and instances (dates) within it.
 In the next popup dialog, you can choose which indicators you want to pull into your data catalog.
 The data catalog rules page contains information on how the Data Manager makes indicators from fields.